 We cannot promise a child absolute confidentiality, but many of the principles of supporting a child are the same as above.
 For example, we can make sure that they know we are glad they have told someone and that we want to do what we can to make sure they are safe.
 We can assure them it’s not their fault and start from believing.

 It is important to seek advice and support about how to best ensure the child's safety and that they have access to the right supports.
 Your local sexual assault service or child protection authority can be useful places to discuss your concerns.

 Visit Kid's Helpline For further information about what child sexual abuse is and what you can do to help keep children safe.

-Sometimes support means providing resources, such as how to reach support services, seek medical attention, or report the crime to the police.
+Sometimes support means providing resources, such as how to connect with support services, seek medical attention, or report the crime to the police.

 Some simple practical ideas which may be useful to offer include company, transport to appointments, child care, grocery shopping or cooking a meal.
 It is important that you talk with the survivor and check in with them about what they need.
 By being available, patient and understanding, you can assist a survivor to reduce the impact of sexual violence on their life.

 Providing consistent support is important, given that there can be ups and downs, good periods and difficult periods, even in a single day.
 Remember, sometimes things appear to get worse before they get better.
 Being consistent and dependable can have a positive impact in and of itself.